daeMOn63/bitclient/README.md

 ```

 ## Supported versions
-The library is currently developed according to the documentation of `Atlassian Bitbucket v4.5.2`.
+The library is currently developed according to the documentation of [Atlassian Bitbucket v4.5.2](https://developer.atlassian.com/static/rest/bitbucket-server/4.5.2/bitbucket-rest.html)
 Other versions have not been tested yet.